naheim/rTutorials/manipulatedf.md

 z <- x * y^3 # assigning z the value of x times the cube of y, 128
 ````

 Note the use of the comment character (#) above.
-Every thing on a single line (before you hit return) that appears after the # is not run by R. This is very useful for annotating you code so that you can quickly and easily remember what your code does, even after you haven’t looked at if for a long period of time.
+Everything on a single line (before you hit return) that appears after the # is not run by R. This is very useful for annotating you code so that you can quickly and easily remember what your code does, even after you haven’t looked at if for a long period of time.
 USE COMMENTS.
 It is also worth noting that R follows the order of operations—this is very important so review them if you have forgotten them.

-This is a good point to show some examples of the data types, by assigning different types to a variable.
 The examples above are all of numeric types, but here are some examples to try with character and logical data types.

 ````r
 x <- "b" # this is a character variable